Philip1806/blublog/README.md

 - Calendar - Add events and posts to calendar.

 ## ROADMAP
-- July 2020 - API
-- August 2020 - Fist beta of BLUblog.
+- September 2020 - Fist beta of BLUblog.
-- September 2020 - Second BLUblog theme/design (package).
+- October 2020 - Second BLUblog theme/design (package).
-- Till end of 2020 - First extension (Gallery or Statistics package for BLUblog).
+- Q1 of 2021 - First extension (Gallery or Statistics package for BLUblog).

 ## Package Support
 I'm using it for my projects, so it's gonna be updated (probably not very often).
 If you decide to use it and find problems/bugs or you want some new functionality, add new issue on github.